 Online property websites like Rightmove will carry listings from many estate agents and you can choose land in the ‘property type’ filter to make life easier.

 There are a number of plot finder resources that scour the market for plots and development opportunities to add to their databases.
-They charge a membership subscription for access and if you enter your search criteria they'll e-mail you when new plots become available.
+Some are free and some charge a subscription fee for access and if you enter your search criteria they’ll e-mail you when new plots become available.

 Our favorite and the UK’s premier land and property finding resource for self builders, renovators and small-scale property developers is Plotsearch who have thousands of opportunities listed in their database.